uikipo/public/src/content/docs/general/issues.md

 ## Frequently Asked Questions

+**Q: It says dummy.dat, DX_title.dat, or KALEID_BG_240412.dat is missing**

+> A: These files are part of the NoVideo torrent.
+If you are using your own assets and want to delete MovieData, you need to make sure these three files are preserved.
+If you already transferred the other files, please copy these three files from the NoVideo torrent to the `StreamingAssets/A000/MovieData` folder.

 **Q: It says `tree.csv` is missing.**

 > A: If you insist on using your own assets, you need to create the `tree.csv` by running [this Python script](/misc/scripts/tree.py) in the `StreamingAssets` folder.